30 creative Valentine's Day gifts for guys

 Apple AirPods with charging case ($128.99, originally $159; amazon.com)

 Is there a gift he'll love more than AirPods?
 Possibly not.
-With top-notch sound quality, five hours of listening time after charging and active noise cancellation, Apple's newest wireless earbuds are a safe bet for even a tough-to-suprise guy.
+With top-notch sound quality, five hours of listening time after charging and active noise cancellation, Apple's newest wireless earbuds are a safe bet for even a tough-to-surprise guy.
 Need a cheaper option?
 Amazon Echo Buds are also on sale right now. ($89.99, originally $129.99; amazon.com).

 _______________________________________________________________________________